Skip to content

 If the Spirit proceeds from the Son as well as from the Father, then there are two principles in the Trinity, which is intolerable.

-Note that even St. Augustine, whose writings are supportive of the filioque, would have agreed with Eastern criticism; St. Augustine explicitly stated that there cannot be two principles in the Trinity, but a single unified principle.
+Note that even St. Augustine, whose writings are often cited in support of the filioque, explicitly stated that there cannot be two principles in the Trinity, but only a single unified principle.

 Theological Implications